melvinraju/MacPi_Mirror/README.md

    ```
    </details>

-3. **Save the Repo Folder Locally**:
-   - Save the MacPi Mirror repo folder in your desired location (the folder must contain `screen_stream.py` and the folder `lib`).
-Note down the file path.

 4. **Manufacturer’s Display Library**:
    - In the `screen_stream.py` script, adjust the code on lines 9 & 13 to point towards the library with the correct size display (eg. `LCD_1inch54`).
 Look for available sizes in the `lib` folder.